Do You Need Help?

 We’re all different, but the one thing we have in common is that none of us is perfect.
 Many different things, including our background, race, gender, religion and sexuality, make us who we are.
-Everyone has something to offer and everyone is entitled to respect, including you.
-Try not to be too hard on yourself.
+Everyone has something to offer and everyone is entitled to being respected, including you!
+So try not to be too hard on yourself.

 2. Get involved

 Meeting people and getting involved in new things can make all the difference for you and for others.
-Join a club, meet up with friends, do a course there are many things to do if you look around.
+Join a club, meet up with friends, sign up for a class.
+There are many things to do if you look around.
 Not only will you feel better, but you will benefit from supporting others too.

 3. Keep active and exercise

 Regular exercise can really help to give your mental health a boost.
-Find something you enjoy sport, swimming, walking, dancing or cycling and then just do it.
-It may be hard work, but it is worth the effort.
-Regular exercise can help you feel more positive.
+Find something you enjoy like swimming, walking, dancing or cycling and then just do it.
+It may be hard work, but it will be worth the effort.
+Regular exercise can really help you feel more positive about things.

 4. Eat healthy